-As of May 31, 2016, the Authority had 11 active contracts where the credit did not equal the gross amount due.
+As of May 31, 2017, the Authority had 10 active contracts where the credit did not equal the gross amount due.
 Annual gross payments for these contracts range from \$1,800 to \$377,000 with final maturity dates between fiscal years 2017 and 2030.
-The cumulative gross payments due for all of these water district contracts through their respective maturity dates at May 31, 2016 amount to approximately \$7.7 million.
-The Authority has determined that it has the right to offset the asset and liability created from these contracts and therefore, these amounts are not reflected on the statement of net position as of May 31, 2016.
+The cumulative gross payments due for all of these water district contracts through their respective maturity dates at May 31, 2017 and 2016 amount to approximately \$6.5 million and \$7.7 million, respectively.
+The Authority has determined that it has the right to offset the asset and liability created from these contracts and therefore, these amounts are not reflected on the statements of net position as of May 31, 2017 and 2016.